sonali091023/90DaysOfDevOps/2026/day-22/day-22-notest.md

 3. For each command, write:
    - What it does (1 line)
    - An example of how to use it

+**Steps to follow:**

 **git-command.md URL:** https://github.com/sonali091023/90DaysOfDevOps/blob/main/2026/day-22/git-commands.md

+Step 1: Make Sure You're Inside Your Repository: cd ~/devops-git-practice

+-->verify: pwd

+Step 2: Create the Markdown File: Create a new file named git-commands.md: touch git-commands.md

+-->then to verify: ls

+Step 3: Open the File: vi git-commands.md & add the content into it.

 ---